pmazumda/pmazumda.github.io/aboutme.md

 ### <i class="mdi mdi-calendar-month"></i> 2013-2015

-Worked as an Oracle Fusion Middleware Engineer and responsible for building and deploying an infrastrcuture in AWS Cloud for an existing  publishing house.
-Experienced on Fusion Middleware Stacks such as Oracle SOA suite and WebCenter Content.
+Worked as an Oracle Fusion Middleware Engineer and responsible for building and deploying an infrastrcuture in AWS Cloud for an existing  publishing house.Experienced on Fusion Middleware Stacks such as Oracle SOA suite and WebCenter Content.

 ### <i class="mdi mdi-calendar-month"></i> 2010-2013